ArdraWorksRepo/ArdraWorksRepo/README.md

 * ⚛ React and React Native

-- 🔭 I’m currently working on my Weather App
+- 🔭 I’m currently working on my e-commerce website
-- 🌱 I’m currently doing a deep learning on React and React Native
+- 🌱 I’m currently doing a learning mySQL, Angular, Vue and Gatsby.
 - ⚡ Fun fact: I like to read kids books